 People who love concertos, symphonies or operas probably already have a basic understanding of classical music – a good performance has to show a sophisticated collaboration between various instruments in the string, woodwind, brass and percussion sections.
 Anyone interested in live performances of classical music may go to the Town Halls and Civic Centres located in many districts, as well as the Hong Kong Cultural Center

 .
 However, some classical music super fans hope to be able to enjoy listening to their favourite pieces of music whenever they are at home.
 They can shop for CDs – or vinyl records which are particularly loved by some fans – in records stores.

 Vinyl records are not easily found on the market as they are no longer popular, but for those who persevere in looking for your beloved records, you will surely find a store to your liking.
 Here are some stores that specialises in vinyl records:

-For those who do not have an appropriate Hi-Fi system at home, you could download the following apps to your mobile phone to listen to beautiful classical music pieces anytime:
+For those who do not have an appropriate Hi-Fi system at home, you could download the following apps to your mobile phone or PC to listen to beautiful classical music pieces anytime:

 Cantonese Opera Songs

 Cantonese Opera Songs originates from a form of “a cappella” singing found in Cantonese Operas.
 In recent years, many Cantonese opera groups have been set up, including The Chinese Artists Association of Hong Kong

 , Tin Ma Music and Opera Association Ltd